Once you see the difference between paper brands, there's no going back.

 The importance of rolling papers is underrated.
 Outside the depths of weed culture, many cannabis consumers are not fully aware of how papers affect an experience in terms of taste and product conservation.
 I've been smoking for more than 10 years now and only recently woke up to this revelation.
 Aside from obvious differences like a cough attack versus a smooth, clean drag, the right papers can make an eighth of flower last twice as long—or two nights, if you’re like me.

-TL;DR: Choosing the right papers will make or break your smoking experience, but if you'd rather skip the line and go with something ready to light, we've got you covered with the top-rated pre-rolls in the country.
+Choosing the right papers will make or break your smoking experience, and just as important as knowing which ones to get is knowing where to get them.
+We've got you covered.
+Scroll down, make a selection and stock up on papers and other products at Ganja Goddess or Eaze.
+And if you'd rather skip the line and go with something ready to light, we've got you covered with the top-rated pre-rolls in the country.